richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 !conda activate tensorflow2
 ```

-Once you do this you'll see `(tensorflow2)` at the begning of the command line, it means you are in that environment.
+Once you do this you'll see `(tensorflow2)` at the beginning of the command line, it means you are in that environment.
 We can create as many environments as we need, the modules that we install in an environment is exclusive to that environment.
 As a result, there will not be any clash between different versions of any module.
-Well, now we understood why it is crusial to use virtual environments.
+Well, now we understand why it is crucial to use virtual environments.

 ![](data/Annotation%202020-01-22%20132153.png)